xychen2022/ContextualStructuralSimilarity/README.md

 In this paper, we propose a contextual similarity loss and a structural similarity loss for measuring the high-level similarity between segmentation model predictions and the corresponding ground-truth.
 These two loss functions complement and can be used together with pixel/voxel-level loss functions, e.g., cross-entropy loss and dice loss, for improved segmentation performance.

 # How to use?
-In the released code, we demonstrate the use of our method for pancreas segmentation using NIH pancreas dataset.
+In the released code, we demonstrate the use of our method for pancreas segmentation using publicly available [NIH pancreas dataset](https://www.cancerimagingarchive.net/collection/pancreas-ct/).
 However, the same method can be used for other organs accurately and efficiently.
 To use the code, follow the 3 steps below.

 Step1: Data preprocessing